GS and Child Podcast | Season 1

 “This year will be the first time since the Lord celebrated his Easter, that so many of his people—we can say almost all his churches—will not be able to make it the memorial!
 And immediately what comes to mind for me is that question that all three Synoptic Gospels report: “Lord, where / how [pou in Greek means both things] do you want us to prepare …?”.
 Alas, it will be the first time, after two thousand years, that this question will be our question, and I have asked Him to show each of us and all of us and all the churches, where and how we should celebrate.
 Now we must have the patience to wait.
 We just have to start asking Him, but He will be the one to tell us, to tell everyone.
 Truly the story will not end without each of his words being fulfilled (cf. Mt 5:18).
 This year, for the first time, the Churches are invited to ask the question: “Lord, where do you want us to prepare…?”

 Ann Garrido is associate professor of homiletics at Aquinas Institute of Theology in St. Louis, MO and founding director of the school’s Master of Arts in Pastoral Studies program with an emphasis on the Catechesis of the Good Shepherd (MAPS-CGS).
 She has served as a catechist with children ages 3-12 since 1996.
 Ann is also a formation leader with the U.S Association of the Catechesis of the Good Shepherd for twenty-one years and a member of the association’s formation committee.
-She is the author of eight books, including Mustard Seed Preaching (LTP, 2003) and A Year with Sofia Cavalletti (LTP, 2017).
+She is the author of eight books, including Mustard Seed Preaching (LTP, 2003) (This has been republished as Preaching with Children) and A Year with Sofia Cavalletti (LTP, 2017).

 [content_modules]